Lindt8/PHITS-Tools/paper.md

 files, `DCHAIN Tools` will be automatically imported and its primary function executed on the DCHAIN output.

-In all, the `PHITS Tools` and `DCHAIN Tools` modules make the results produced by the PHITS and DCHAIN codes far more accessible for further use, analyses, comparisons, and visualizations in Python, removing the initial hurdle of parsing and organizing the raw output from these codes, and provides some additional tools for easing further analyses and drawing conclusions from
+In all, the `PHITS Tools` package makes the results produced by the PHITS and DCHAIN codes far more accessible for further use, analyses, comparisons, and visualizations in Python, removing the initial hurdle of parsing and organizing the raw output from these codes, and provides some additional tools for easing further analyses and drawing conclusions from